openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

     </div>
     <div>
       <div>A Router forwards packets for network devices.</div>
-      <div>Correct.</div>
+      <div>This statement is true.</div>
     </div>
     <div>
       <div>A Router keeps its transceiver enabled at all times.</div>
-      <div>Correct.
-In order to function properly as a Router, a device must
+      <div>This statement is true.
+In order to function properly as a Router,
-        keep its transceiver online at all times.</div>
+      a device must keep its transceiver online at all times.</div>
     </div>
     <div>
       <div>A Router provides secure commissioning services for devices trying
       to join the network.</div>
-      <div>Correct.
-This is an important function of a Router.</div>
+      <div>This statement is true.
+Commissioning is an important function of a
+      Thread Router.</div>
     </div>
   </devsite-multiple-choice>
 </div>